stackbit-projects/bakerwriting-9f59b/content/pages/contact.md

     has_border: false
     background_color: primary
     content: |
-      Tell me what you need and I will get back to you as soon as possible.
+      Tell me what you need.
+I will get back to you as soon as possible.
   - title_align: left
     content_align: left
     form_position: bottom